 Identify local BBBP Champions & engage them appropriately at various platforms On-going On a regular interval Set positive examples and spread the message Awareness generation & mind set change Community, Local Media, Social Media, District Administration, Line Departments Highlight Exemplary case studies of girls coming up despite odds, stories of families which have promoted daughters On-going On a regular interval Will ensure local media coverage Such stories will set positive examples, leading to mind set change Community, Local Media, Social Media, District Administration, Line Departments Encouraging reversal of son centric rituals and customs As frequently as possible May be decided.
-Further, BBBP Guideline may be referred to for details on how these are to be done and staggered in a timeline - Will bring about social changes which are liberal and progressive for girls and women Community leaders/PRIs Grass roots functionaries like AWWs/ASHAs, PRI, BDO, SDMs, DC etc. Annual Mega Event- Felicitation of best Panchayat/Frontline worker Annual (District level) -Panchayats/Frontline workers recognized for their exemplary work DC, District Administration Encourage meritorious girls in the field of academics/sports/culture and social work etc. Felicitate/ incentivise with token Annual (District level) Motivate and empower girls for higher education Motivate talented girls to get into sports Prevention /Delaying of child marriage District Administration in collaboration with other line Departments appreciation on National Girl Child Day/International Women's Day/Independence Day/Republic Day etc. Identify & Nominate individuals/ CSOs/NGOs for Zila&Rajya Puraskar Annual (national level) DC, Dis Administration strict Any other IEC innovation at local level May be decided DC, Dis Administration strict 5.
-Operationalize MIS Annual Recurrent reportin (Monthly-at Distr : at State/Nati onal) Online MIS operationalized Coordinating off Nodal Officers ficer, B. Health & Family Welfare , Standardise the data collection/ Reporting/ Monitoring tools from the existing data and analytical reports available at the district level in order to get real time data on sex ratio at birth.
-One time V Develop MIS to collect data from various departments on indicators that will help in tracking progress of CSR in the district DC along with N Officer and all callied departm including Health, W and Education other nents Standardise the data collection/ Reporting/ Monitoring tools from the existing data and analytical reports available at the district level in order to get real time data on sex ratio at birth.
+Further, BBBP Guideline may be referred to for details on how these are to be done and staggered in a timeline - Will bring about social changes which are liberal and progressive for girls and women Community leaders/PRIs Grass roots functionaries like AWWs/ASHAs, PRI, BDO, SDMs, DC etc. Annual Mega Event- Felicitation of best Panchayat/Frontline worker Annual (District level) -Panchayats/Frontline workers recognized for their exemplary work DC, District Administration Encourage meritorious girls in the field of academics/sports/culture and social work etc. Annual (District level) Motivate and empower girls for higher education Motivate talented girls to get into sports Prevention /Delaying of child marriage District Administration in collaboration with other line Departments Felicitate/ incentivise with token appreciation on National Girl Child Day/International Women's Day/Independence Day/Republic Day etc. Identify & Nominate individuals/ CSOs/NGOs for Zila&Rajya Puraskar Annual (national level) DC, Distr.
+Administration rict Any other IEC innovation at local level May be decided DC, Distr.
+Administration rict 5.
+Operationalize MIS Annual Recurrent reporting (Monthly-at Distr v: at State/Nati onal) Online MIS operationalized Coordinating office Nodal Officers er, B. Health & Family Welfare ?
+Standardise the data collection/ Reporting/ Monitoring tools from the existing data and analytical reports available at the district level in order to get real time data on sex ratio at birth.
+One time V Develop MIS to collect data from various departments on indicators that will help in tracking progress of CSR in the district DC along with Noc Officer and all oth allied department including Health, WC and Education her nts Standardise the data collection/ Reporting/ Monitoring tools from the existing data and analytical reports available at the district level in order to get real time data on sex ratio at birth.
 Quarterly at district level and V V For evaluating the impact of BBBP interventions with regard to improvement in Child Sex Ratio.
-DC along with N Officer and all callied departm including Health, Wand Education at District level other nents VCD Six - monthly at Health, WCD and
+DC along with Noc Officer and all oth allied departmer including Health, WC and Education at t District level her nts CD Six - monthly at Health, WCD a and